 Parking for students at the University of Michigan is extremely limited, and the University recommends that students leave their cars at home.
 With the easy availability of free buses on campus and in the city of Ann Arbor, most students find that bringing cars to campus is not usually necessary, and often not worth the expense and the effort.

 Freshmen and sophomores are not eligible to apply for daily parking permits offered through U-M Logistics, Parking, and Transportation Services.
-Juniors and seniors are eligible to apply for daily permits, but the demand exceeds the supply.
+Juniors and seniors are eligible to apply for daily permits, which allow students to park in designated "Orange" lots located on South Campus (near Michigan Stadium) and on North Campus.
 Students who need to bring a car to campus but don’t drive it on a daily basis will need to find “storage” parking (defined as leaving your vehicle continuously parked in a lot or structure for periods greater than 24 hours).
 Logistics, Parking, and Transportation Services has a very limited number of storage spaces available to students of all academic years.
 Permits are distributed on a first-come, first-served basis.

 Due to the limited parking situation, students living in residence halls are strongly encouraged not to bring cars to campus.
 There is no student parking available near most of the residence halls.
 University Housing does offer a limited number of spaces to residents of Fletcher, Oxford, Bursley, and Baits.
 The University Housing permits are distributed through a lottery system.
 However, the demand for these spaces exceeds the supply.

 Students who travel by airplane to campus generally fly into Detroit Metropolitan Airport, which is about 30 minutes from campus.
 There are several shuttles that run between Metro Airport and the U-M campus.
 In addition, during scheduled U-M breaks, the Central Student Government sponsors AirBus.
 AirBus provides quick, easy, inexpensive airport transportation during U-M breaks.